TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 > _Requirements: (1) try image index 67 of the MNIST dataset; (2) based on the Hamming distance and set the distance budget as 10; (3) let the atomic manipuation value be 1._

-Below illustrates some adversarial examples of the MNIST, CIFAR-10, and GTSRB datasets when the distance metric is the L<sup>2</sup> norm.
+Below are some adversarial examples of the MNIST, CIFAR-10, and GTSRB datasets when the metric is the L<sup>2</sup> norm.

 ![alt text](figures/Adversary.png)